On this page:

 Variable Rate VA-DoD Outpatient Billing Guide xls 308.0 KB

 The FY13 VA-DoD Outpatient Billing Guide USER GUIDE is a supplemental reference document with step-by-step instructions on how to use the OBG and generate charges to bill the VA for outpatient encounters.

 FY13 VA-DoD Outpatient Billing Guide USER GUIDE pdf 1207.3 KB

 VA-DoD Resource Sharing Billing for Pharmacy Services

-The UBO developed a pricing estimator to assist the billing office staff and other government organizations with estimating the costs of pharmaceuticals.
-This estimator, referred to as the VA-DoD Sharing Pharmaceutical Unit Price Estimator, may be downloaded via the links below.
+The UBO developes pricing estimators to assist the billing office staff and other government organizations with estimating the costs of pharmaceuticals.
+This estimators, referred to as the VA-DoD Sharing Pharmaceutical Unit Price Estimators, may be downloaded via the links below.

 VA-DoD Sharing Pharmacy Price Estimator v2007 - Sept 2013 zip 3821.6 KB